wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    openssl sha256 2018-06-27-raspbian-stretch.zip
    </strong></pre>

-   The output should match the SHA-256 associated with the downloaded file on the website.
+1. The output should match the SHA-256 associated with the downloaded file on the website.
-   Example:
+   Example <a href="#SHA256">as shown above</a>:

    <pre>8636ab9fdd8f58a8ec7dde33b83747696d31711d17ef68267dbbcd6cfb968c24</pre>

-   PROTIP: A 256-bit hash (divided by 4 bits each) should have 64 characters.
+   PROTIP: A 256-bit hash, when divided by 4 bits each digit, should have 64 characters.

-0. PROTIP: Save the .zip file to permanent DVD media so you don't have to download again, then delete the file on your laptop (to make room for other stuff on your hard drive):
+1. PROTIP: Save the .zip file to permanent DVD media so you don't have to download again, then delete the file on your laptop (to make room for other stuff on your hard drive):

    A regular single-sided, single layer DVD (R+ or R-) holds 4.7GB.
    A dual-layer "DL" DVD disk holds 8.5GB.